In a Hurry?

 Go straight to the Quick Selection Guide

 If you don't have a lot of space on your hard disk, or you simply wish to create word processing documents without installing an entire office suite then you've come to the right place.
-The following list contains reviews of free word processors, that load in a jiffy, with capabilities near those of an office suite word processor.
-Essential features like font formatting, paragraph formatting, file saving to .txt, .rft or .doc will be assumed.
-These reviews will focus on what makes the program unique as free ware often tends to put a special twist on the normal run of the mill software.
-Online word processors are generally excluded from this category.
-Older or discontinued formats maybe removed from review.
+This review contains a list of free word processors, that load in a jiffy, with capabilities near those of an office suite word processor.

-If you are looking for an office suite then click: Best Free Office Suite and take a look at Gizmo's Freeware List of Best Office Suites.
+If you are looking for an office suite then click Best Free Office Suite at Gizmo's Freeware.

 Jarte breathes lightweight and fast.
 Created by Carolina Road Software this word processor is offered as a free version, portable version and optional upgrade to the "bells and whistles" version Jarte Plus ($19.95 US).
 The program downloads as either a regular install or a portable version in a zip file.